-New: Quarantine Recommendations for Domestic Travel
+CDC Recommendations After Domestic Travel

 Fully vaccinated

 - People who are fully vaccinated with an FDAauthorized vaccine or a vaccine authorized for emergency use by the World Health Organization (WHO) can travel safely within the United States. - You do NOT need to get tested or self quarantine if you are fully vaccinated or have recovered from COVID-19 in the past 90 days. - You should still follow all other travel recommendations from the CDC.